Announcing the Disrupt SF 2019 agenda – TechCrunch

 The cannabis industry is projected to reach $50 billion in ten years.
 Keith McCarty and Bharat Vasan represent two of the biggest names in the market.
 Hear the duo talk about an industry with undeniable potential, but plenty of red tape to deal with, too.
 Main Stage

-How to Take a Hardware Company Public with James Park (FitBit) and Eric Friedman (Fitbit)
+How to Take a Hardware Company Public with James Park (Fitbit) and Eric Friedman (Fitbit)

 Ten years after launching their product at TechCrunch 50, Fitbit co-founders James Park and Eric Friedman join us to discuss the company’s ups and downs.
 ExtraCrunch Stage